tv

 Some of Finch's cancer stories didn't make sense either: photos showed she lost her hair, but her eyebrows remained.
 Her bandages didn't look to be applied properly.
 She didn't have a port scar from chemo anywhere on her body.

-Throughout the next few months, Beyer and Finch attempted to save the relationship under one condition: that Finch told everyone about her lies.
+Throughout the next few months, Beyer and Finch attempted to save their relationship under one condition: that Finch told everyone about her lies.

 She put this off for months, but Beyer said she eventually told friends, her parents and Beyer's children.